Planning to Teach Your Child to Read with Phonics? 3 Things to Know.

 1) Phonics takes a linear, systematic approach to teaching reading.

 One reason phonics is so easy to teach is that it starts at the very beginning with the sounds of the letters and builds from there.
-Once you've taught your child the sounds, he or she will be able to combine those sounds to build words—pretty quickly.
+Once you've taught your child the sounds, he will be able to combine those sounds to build words—pretty quickly.
 Phonics uses a systematic approach to teaching the code of the English language, and for most children, it doesn't take too long to decipher how the code works.
 Rather than having to intuitively figure out what to do next, you will find that teaching your child to read is an easy, step-by-step process if you use a phonics-based approach.

 2) Correct pronunciation of the sounds is critical.